howedyy/mega/README.md

      ```

 4. **Open in browser**:
-   - Navigate to `index.html` to view the dashboard
+   - Navigate to `index.html` (which redirects to login) or directly to `login.html`
+   - After successful authentication, you'll be redirected to the personalized dashboard
    - Click any department card to access the login page

 ## 🎨 Customization